 You can also expect to see people dressed slightly more fashion-forwardly than you would in the office.
-This is a time when you can have a little more fun with your clothes & put some more personality into your outfit.
+This is a time when you can have a little more fun with your clothes and put some more personality into your outfit.
 This is a time for you to showcase your fashion style and let your outfits do the talking for you.

 Sample Networking Event Outfits:

-Here are a few of my ideas for what to wear to a networking event.
-These are all fairly business casual, although you might want to skip the bright accessories or wear something long sleeved (or a cardigan) if you work in a particularly conservative industry & want to be on the safe side!
+Here are a few ideas for what to wear to a networking event.
+These are all fairly business casual, although you might want to skip the trendier touches if you work in a particularly conservative industry and want to be on the safe side.

 Other Networking Event Tips:

 - Check your posture.
-Stand up straight and make sure you keep your body language open by keeping your arms to your sides and your shoulders back!
-I know it's tempting to fold your arms, but it makes you look closed off, which is just how you don't want to look when networking!
+Stand up straight and make sure you keep your body language open by keeping your arms to your sides and your shoulders back.
+I know it’s tempting to fold your arms, but it makes you look closed off, which is exactly how you don’t want to look when networking.